-CONTEXT MENU ENTRIES AT NODE "DEVICE GROUPS".
+CONTEXT MENU ENTRIES AT THE "DEVICE GROUPS" NODE.

-Menu/Entry Description New device group Creates a new device group.
-Paste Inserts objects of the type Device group.
-Export selected as XML Exports the device group including all defined devices within the group.
+Menu/Entry Description New device group Creates a new device group for the selected supply area.
+Note: Each supply area receives a consumer group node by default.
+Newly-created devices are created as sub-entries of this node and can be named.
+Paste Pastes objects of the type Device group from the clipboard.
+Export selected as XML Exports the device group including all configured devices within the group.
 Import XML Imports objects of the type Device group.
-Help Opens the online-help for the Load Management module.
+Help Opens online help.

-CONTEXT MENU ENTRIES AT THE NODE OF A DEVICE GROUP:
+CONTEXT MENU ENTRIES FOR A SELECTED DEVICE GROUP:

 Menu/Entry Description New device Creates a new device in the selected device group.

-Cut No function at the device group. Сору Copies the currently-selected device group.
-You cannot copy more than one group at a time (no multi-select).
-Paste Inserts objects of the type Device group, Device.
+Menu/Entry Description Сору Copies the currently-selected device group.
+It is possible to copy several groups by means of multiple selection.
+Paste Pastes objects of the type Device group from the clipboard.
 Delete Deletes the currently-selected device group.
-You cannot delete more than one group at a time (no multi-select).
-Export all as XML Exports all device groups of the selected grid.
+It is possible to delete several groups by means of multiple selection.
 Export selected as XML Exports the currently-selected device group.
 You cannot copy more than one group at a time (no multi-select).
-Import XML Imports objects of the type Supply area.
-Help Opens the online-help for the Load Management module.
+Import XML Imports objects of the type Device group.
+Help Opens online help.